enijar/cms/README.md

 ![content-screenshot.png](.github/misc/content-screenshot.png)

-Visit `/api/content/homePage` on the server and you will see the populated schema in JSON format:
+Visit `/api/content/homePage` on the server, and you will see the populated schema in JSON format:

 ```json
 {